GeoscienceAustralia/flowtools/LASextractor/README.md

 For example it can be used to semi-interactively extract LIDAR point elevations along a road or levee.

-In Figure 1 below, the user has created a line shapefile along a narrow drain in a area where LIDAR data exists (that's the narrow pink-ish line).
+In Figure 1 below, the user has created a line shapefile along a narrow drain in a area where LIDAR data exists (that's the narrow pink-ish line which follows the blue points).

 ![planview](Drain_GIS_Planview.png?raw=true)